Authenticated Profiles

 Creating a profile

 Creation needs a CDP-capable client (Puppeteer, Playwright, or raw CDP) because Browserless.saveProfile is a CDP method, not a BrowserQL mutation.
-Once a profile exists, BrowserQL can use it freely via ?profile=<name>.
+Once a profile exists, BrowserQL can use it freely via ?profile=<profile-name>.

-Launch a creation session
+Start a creation browser session

 Call